physiodatatoolbox/docs/docs/user-guide/data-viewers.md

     max_width="420px"
     caption="The Accepted Checkbox, in its default (top) and activated (bottom) states" %}

+The accepted checkbox is located in the PhysioAnalyzer Viewer, in the op right corner of the tab, as seen in the [Figure](#pa-data) above.

 ## Epoch and Event Graphs
 **Epochs**, which are sections within a signal, are usually plotted above graphs, and have their time-axis linked to the graphs below them.
 Epochs are visualized as rectangles, with their horizontal width indicating their span.
 Their colors are pseudo-randomly chosen, and their height and thickness do not carry any information.
 In case epochs overlap, they are stacked vertically so that they can be differentiated.